C47D/nRF24_Example_Projects/README.md

 # Projects

+For details each project directory have it's own README, the following list is just an overview.

 ## 00 Basic (Working)
-In this project the Tx radio will get 1 char from the UART and send it to the Rx radio.

-The Rx radio will get the data and print it via UART.
+In this project the Tx radio will get 1 char from the UART and send it to the Rx radio, the Rx radio will get the data and print it via UART.

-Rx radio: CY8CKIT-041-40xx (PSoC4000S)
+Rx: CY8CKIT-041-40xx (PSoC4000S)

-Tx radio: CY8CKIT-042 (PSoC4200)
+Tx: CY8CKIT-042 (PSoC4200)

 ## 01 Echo (Working)
-In this project the Tx radio will send 1 byte to the Rx radio, the sent byte is a char received via UART Rx.

-The Rx radio will ACK + return the received byte (turned into CAPS), the Tx radio will receive the payload from the Rx radio and print it via UART.
+In this project the Tx radio will get 1 byte from the UART and send it to the Rx radio, the Rx radio will print the received data via UART and reply back with an ACK packet containing the count of received packets, the Tx radio will receive the ACK packet from the Rx radio and print it via UART.

-Rx radio: CY8CKIT-059 (PSoC5LP)
+Rx: CY8CKIT-059 (PSoC5LP)

-Tx radio: CY8CKIT-042 (PSoC4200)
+Tx: CY8CKIT-042 (PSoC4200)

+## More examples to come...